-Here in Cambria we are surrounded by spectacular nature.
-On the third Sunday of every month, from 3-5 pm, Greenspace Nature Club offers adults and children an opportunity to explore and deepen our connection to nature and to share adventures.
-We can build on the beach with driftwood, explore nature art, build fairy houses, collect rocks, find moonstones, build rock cairns, follow tracks, learn about edible plants.
+Join us for a multi-generational nature experience in beautiful Cambria.
+On the third Sunday of every month, from 3-5 pm, Greenspace's Nature Club offers adults and children an opportunity to explore and deepen our connection to nature and to share adventures.
+We can build on the beach with driftwood, explore nature art, construct fairy houses, collect rocks, find moonstones, create rock cairns, follow tracks, or learn about edible plants.
 The possibilities are endless.

-Sue Davis, who has 45 years of experience as an Early Childhood Educator, facilitates the Greenspace Nature Club.
+Sue Davis, who has 45 years of experience as an Early Childhood Educator, facilitates Greenspace's Nature Club.
 Each time is a new adventure!
-To sign up contact Sue at email@example.com, or call her at (805) 927-1570 or Greenspace at firstname.lastname@example.org or by phone at (805) 927-2866.
+To sign up contact Sue at firstname.lastname@example.org or by phone at (805) 927-2866.

 Every July, Greenspace hosts a special night for members and friends alike to enjoy a fabulous catered dinner and a spirited auction.
 Auction items always include fabulous artworks from local artists and adventures ranging from activities on the Central Coast to trips that take you around the globe!

 This year's Greenspace Annual Art and Adventure Auction will be held July 13th at the Cambria Joslyn Center, with dinner provided by San Simeon Beach Bar & Grill.

 Bid on live and silent auction adventures, artwork, vacations and more at this annual fundraiser.
 Culinary adventures include a 5-course Wine Dinner for 8 at McPhee’s Grill in Templeton, or a fun Pizza Dinner for 20 at a private home in beautiful Edna Valley.
 Artwork to be auctioned include oil paintings, watercolors, jewelry and ceramic pieces by local artists.